 Culture videos can help your company in many ways.
 It strengthens internal communication and boosts your brand and recruitment results.
 It is a unique way to demonstrate what sets you apart from other companies.

 However, for these videos to work, they must be carefully planned.
 You must understand what to include and what has worked for other businesses.
 If you want to attract top talent, show them how your company allows them to grow and become leaders.
-Use employee enablement tools to demonstrate your commitment to this by providing opportunities for growth and training.
+Use employee enablement tools to demonstrate your commitment to this by providing opportunities for Traning and Development.